THE WORLD LEADER IN FIBER LASERS

 LDD-700 in-line weld QA tool for remote scan welding applications offers five monitoring modes: keyhole depth, seam profile, workpiece height, finished weld surface height and bead profile.

-The YLS-CUT Laser Series is developed specifically for demanding high power cutting applications.
+The YLS Laser Series is developed specifically for demanding high power high duty cycle applications.
 These compact lasers are ideal for easy integration within cutting machines.

 - Multi-axis Micro Workcell